North Carolina Supreme Court: Jurisdiction

 The Supreme Court, along with the Court of Appeals, constitute the Appellate Division within North Carolina's unified court system, the General Court of Justice.
 The primary function of the Supreme Court is to decide questions of law that have arisen in the lower courts and before state administrative agencies.
 The court's docket is typically dominated by cases concerning interpretation of the constitution, major legal questions, and appeals of criminal cases involving capital punishment.
 First-degree murder convictions entailing capital sentences reached in trial courts are automatically scheduled for the court's review, as are cases involving North Carolina Utilities Commission rate determinations.
 The court may, at its discretion, hear appeals of decisions of the Court of Appeals.
 It has the power to depublish Court of Appeals decisions, thus allowing a lower ruling to stand but preventing it from forming legal precedent.
+Since 1893, the court has held that, in instances of equal divide between its justices—when the circumstance of vacancy or recusal allows for such a happening—on a ruling, the decision of a lower court is res judicata but cannot form precedent.

 The court's sole original jurisdiction is over cases of judicial discipline heard on the recommendation of the Judicial Standards Commission.
 It may, at its discretion, chose to hear direct appeals from trial courts without them first being brought before the Court of Appeals, if the court determines that a case involves a significant public interest, raises questions of major legal principles, or if a delay in its resolution would risk great harm.
 Justices of the court also sometimes issue advisory opinions in response to questions of law brought by officials in the executive and legislative branches.